pielas/ror-sandbox/README.md

 ## Configuration
 For most purposes, it should be enough to change only files under the `conf` directory to adapt the sandbox to specific needs.
 Base sandbox settings such as Elasticsearch and Kibana version or plugins location can be changed in `env_configuration` file.
 This directory also contains configuration files mounted directly to Elasticsearch and Kibana services run in containers.
 If you want to change any service configuration file which isn't present under the `conf` directory, you have to add it's mounting manually to `dc-internals/docker-compose.yml`.
 Description of Docker volumes and how to handle mounts can be found [here](https://docs.docker.com/compose/compose-file/compose-file-v3/#short-syntax-3).

-Here's description of each file under `conf` directory:
+Here's description of each file under the `conf` directory:
 * `conf/`
   * `env_configuration` - file which is used to configure version of Elasticsearch and Kibana, location of ROR plugins, etc.
   * `elasticsearch/`